jamsinclair/pebble-font-japanese-archive/README.md

 These can still be used with Pebble watches running Rebble software as of 2024 (See https://rebble.io/).
 Long live Pebble!

 **Acknowledgement:** Big thanks to Kuro for these resources!
-It has helped made many people happy
+It has helped make many people happy.

 **Archive Source:** https://archive.is/0m5x1